 On May 28, 2004, the United States Trade Representative (USTR) and trade ministers from Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua signed the U.S.-Central America Free Trade Agreement (CAFTA).
 On August 5, 2004, the Dominican Republic, having completed separate negotiations with the United States, was added to the agreement in a subsequent signing by all parties.
-The new agreement was titled the Dominican Republic-Central America-United States Free Trade Agreement and is referred to as either the DR-CAFTA or the CAFTA-DR (see Appendix 1, Chronology of Negotiations).1 Three countries have ratified the DR-CAFTA: El Salvador on December 17, 2004; Honduras on March 3, 2005; and Guatemala on March 10, 2005.
-In the United States, implementing legislation was introduced jointly in the House and the Senate on June 23, 2005, where it was passed by the Senate on July 1, but awaits floor action by the House.
-This report provides an analysis of the DR-CAFTA and will be updated.
+The new agreement was titled the Dominican Republic-Central America-United States Free Trade Agreement (the CAFTA-DR; see Appendix 1, Chronology of Negotiations).1 The CAFTA-DR is a regional trade agreement with all parties subject to "the same set of obligations and commitments," but with each country defining its own market access schedule.
+It is a comprehensive and reciprocal trade agreement, basically replacing U.S. unilateral preferential trade treatment extended to these countries under the Caribbean Basin Economic Recovery Act (CBERA), the Caribbean Basin Trade Partnership Act (CBTPA), and the Generalized System of Preferences (GSP).